shang-che/SEN5X-uno_r4_wifi/readme.md

 # how to use

 - put BlynkConfig.h file in the src folder
+- fill in the BlynkConfig.h file with your Blynk auth token and WiFi credentials
 - compile the main.ino file
 - upload the code to the Arduino uno R4 with WiFi
-- open the serial monitor to check the working status
+- you canopen the serial monitor to check the working status